 I love cooking.
 I love eating.
 I love growing food.
 I keep hens.
-I’ve got an ever-expanding cookery book collection, a spice rack to die for and an FBI pinny (long story).
+I’ve got an ever-expanding cookery book collection and the waistline to go with it, a spice rack to die for and an FBI pinny (long story).

-This blog is a celebration of (mostly) seasonal food and I hope an opportunity to share some of my culinary discoveries and passions.
-So if you’re of a like mind, I invite you to loosen your belt, hide your bathroom scales, tuck in your bib and join me in Mrs Portly’s Kitchen …
+So … this blog is a celebration of food and I hope an opportunity to share some of my culinary discoveries and passions.
+If you’re of a like mind, I invite you to loosen your belt, hide your bathroom scales, tuck in your bib and join me in Mrs Portly’s Kitchen …

 I do however labour for lucre elsewhere.
 If you’d like to commission me as a food and features writer, recipe developer or event compere, or to ask me to give a talk to your group, please check out the Ask Mrs Portly page for contact details.